KimJonathan426/Liquid-Level-Analysis/README.md

 # Liquid-Level-Analysis
+This is not the original project as there are patents that can not be shown in the report.
+However, this is a solo project that aims to solve the same problem with a different approach and different code.

 This program was created to experiment with the machine learning capabilities of assessing liquid levels.
 The program uses a sequential machine learning model via keras and tensorflow.
 It utilizes an open source computer vision and machine learning software called OpenCV coupled with a Raspberry Pi 4 Model B and Raspberry Pi camera module to access and analyze video.